Legitshadows/Flight-Booking-System/README.md

 This is a small unrefined flight booking system created in python.
-It needs a lot more work and detail but was made in one night :)
+It needs a lot more work and detail, but it was made in one night :)